Atze00/MoViNet-pytorch/README.md

 - [ ] MoViNetA5-STREAM

 ### Testing
-I reccomend to create a new environment for testing and run the following command to install all the required packages: <br>
+I recommend to create a new environment for testing and run the following command to install all the required packages: <br>
     ```pip install -r tests/requirements.txt```

 ### Citations